csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Like A∗ tree search, RBFS is an optimal algorithm if the heuristic function h(n) is admissible.
 Its space complexity is linear in the depth of the deepest optimal solution, but its time complexity is rather difficult to characterize: it depends both on the accuracy of the heuristic function and on how often the best path changes as nodes are expanded.

 IDA∗ and RBFS suffer from using _too little_ memory.
 Between iterations, IDA∗ retains only a single number: the current f -cost limit.
 RBFS retains more information in memory, but it uses only linear space: even if more memory were available, RBFS has no way to make use of it.
-Because they forget most of what they have done, both algorithms may end up reex- panding the same states many times over.
+Because they forget most of what they have done, both algorithms may end up reexpanding the same states many times over.
 Furthermore, they suffer the potentially exponential increase in complexity associated with redundant paths in graphs (see Section 3.3).

 It seems sensible, therefore, to use all available memory.
 Two algorithms that do this are **MA**∗ (memory-bounded A∗) and **SMA**∗ (simplified MA∗).
 SMA∗ is—well—simpler, soMA\*